 It has lots of settings that are easy to use and a zoom lens as well.
 What more do you need!?

-This 35mm film camera is my personal favourite for travelling as it is so fun to use with the handgrip, and it is a half-frame camera.
+This 35mm film camera is one of my favourites for travelling as it is so fun to use with its super easy settings, and it is a half-frame camera.
 This means you can get 72 shots on a 36 exposure roll.
 Find out more about half-frame cameras here.

 Choosing a 35mm film camera for your travelling adventures can be difficult, but we hope our guide has helped a little.
 To summarise, here are the things to look out for in a good travel 35mm film camera: